 Specific innovations have included primary elections, gender quotas, Labour’s all-women shortlists, the Conservatives’ A-List, and the Liberal Democrat “Leadership Programme” for candidates from under-represented groups.
 The coalition has also committed to funding 200 postal primary elections across all parties before the next election.

-Over the past year the Institute for Government has been looking at how each of the three main UK political parties select their parliamentary candidates and the effect this has on who is selected.
-This project is funded by the Joseph Rowntree Reform Trust and has been carried out with input from four other think tanks: Progress, IPPR, Policy Exchange and Centre Forum.
+The Institute for Government has looked at how each of the three main UK political parties select their parliamentary candidates and the effect this has on who is selected.
+This project was funded by the Joseph Rowntree Reform Trust and was carried out with input from four other think tanks: Progress, IPPR, Policy Exchange and Centre Forum.